 Fig. 4

-Key factors that favor rich club membership

-Stable RC membership came with differences in other social behaviors.
+Rich club membership emerges from group-specific dynamics Stable RC membership came with differences in other social behaviors.
 In social rank networks derived from dyadic competitions in the tubes of the NoSeMaze (Fig. 5a, c.f.
-Reinwald et al., 2025), sRC members tended to be higher in hierarchy (Fig. 5b).
+Reinwald et al., 2025), sRC members tended to occupy higher positions in the social hierarchy (Fig. 5b).
 The distribution of social ranks however had a large variance among sRC members, suggesting that high social rank might promote, but does not guarantee sRC membership.
-We also testes for proactive chasing of others through the tubes (Fig. 5c). sRC members initiate more chases than non-members (Fig. 5d). [[[TBD: Fig. 5e-f: how do we summarize the normalized and not inside and outside chasing?
+We also testes for proactive chasing of others through the tubes (Fig. 5c). sRC members initiated more chases than non-members (Fig. 5d). [[[TBD: Fig. 5e-f: how do we summarize the normalized and not inside and outside chasing?
 And, we have to say something about being chased.]]]

 We next tested predictions on the nature of sRC.
 Firstly, sRC may emerge from the interplay among specific individuals.
-Thus, shared upbringing may not be a key factor when it comes to de novo formation of sRC in the adult in larger groups.
-Indeed, kinship (Fig. 2g) did not increase the likelihood to become a member in a sRC above random chance (Fig. 2h).
-Secondly, specific group configurations may mainly influence if an animal becomes part of the sRC more than prior membership experience.
+Thus, shared upbringing may be a factor promoting shared sRC membership in the adult also in larger groups.
+We took advantage that we had multiple siblings per group.
+However, kinship (Fig. 2g) did not increase the likelihood to become a member in a sRC above random chance (Fig. 2h).
+Secondly, prior membership experience might promote sRC membership in the next round.
+Alternatively, this might depend more on the specific group dynamics.
 To test this, we took advantage of the reshuffling of the mice that configured different group compositions in consecutive rounds (Fig. 5i, cf. Fig. 2b).
 Among mice participating in multiple NoSeMaze rounds, the probability of re-entering a sRC did not exceed chance (Fig. 5j), suggesting that sRC membership is not an intrinsic individual attribute, but instead emerges de novo from the specific social dynamics within each group.
-Two other social behaviors, social rank and proactive chasing become however internalized in individuals and are largely maintained in different group configurations (Reinwald et al, 2025).
-Indeed, OXTRΔAON and normotypical mice differed neither in their mean hierarchy (Fig. 5k) nor in their expression of agonistic behavior (Fig. 5l-m).
+This contrasts with the two other social behaviors, social rank and proactive chasing, that become internalized in individuals and are largely maintained across different group configurations (Reinwald et al, 2025).
+Notably, OXTRΔAON and normotypical mice differed neither in their mean hierarchy (Fig. 5k) nor in their expression of chasing behavior (Fig. 5l-m).

 In summary, most groups in the NoSeMaze form stable interconnected social structures that can be described as RCs.
 We found that mice in the RCs were significantly more active, engaged in more reciprocal interactions, and initiated more chasings than non-members.
 Owing to the fact that family relationships did not significantly influence rich club formation, and that most mice that entered the club did not integrate it again with new peers, we conclude that sRC formation is an emergent property reflecting the dynamic nature of the social interaction within each group.